jcpwfloi/jcpwfloi.github.io/source/_posts/Flying.md

 ## Cheaper Last-mile Connections

 Perhaps you may think it is more expensive flying than last-mile connections.
 Well -- it rarely is the case.
+In fact, last-mile connections can easily be more expensive than your flight.
+Imagine that you are 20 miles from the airport and your destination is also around 20 miles away from your destination airport, you can easily spend 60+ dollars on ridesharing and only around 55 dollars on your one-way flight.
+I personally am used to flying between Raleigh and New York, and have seen prices as low as 38 dollars one-way.

+To tackle last-mile connections, you can do one of the following:

+* Relocate to somewhere with easy and reliable transit access to the airport.
+You are a frequent flyer, so relocating is worth it.
+*

 # Save Time